numaproj/numaflow/docs/APIs.md

 <p>

-If not empty, indicates the version of the MonoVertx used to generate Pods in the sequence \[replicas-updatedReplicas,replicas)
+If not empty, indicates the updated version of the MonoVertex used to generate Pods.
 </p>

 </td>